Happy Anniversary Hungry Caterpillar!

 - Cut out your story’s main character from one of the extra painted sheets.
 (My daughter cut out a pink cat which might not be obvious to anyone but her.)

 - Glue it onto the background.

 - Cut out a sun, trees, and other details to decorate the background.
 Glue.
 Any story details you want to add?
 Something from the adventure?
 Cut.
 Glue.

 - Display the story and illustration together.
 Congratulations!
 You did it!

-I hope Eric Carle’s work inspires imaginative creations!
+I hope Eric Carle’s work inspires imaginative creations like this very hungry caterpillars craft!
 For more information on his life, watch this interview from Reading Rockets.
-Thank you, Allison for allowing me to contribute to your amazing blog.
+Thank you, Allison for allowing me to contribute this author study to your amazing blog.
 I, like all your readers, am a huge fan!